Phoenix Pedestrian Accident Lawyer

 What Happens if a Pedestrian Dies in an Accident?

 It’s tragic when a pedestrian is killed by a vehicle.
 These cases are unique in that they are not the same kind of personal injury claim but are rather wrongful death claims.
 They function very similarly but also cover expenses like funeral and burial costs.
+Our skilled Phoenix wrongful death lawyer can provide essential assistance in claiming funeral and burial costs.

 Should You Settle a Claim or Take it to Court?